 In many cases, alimony payments can be modified based upon a significant change of circumstances.
 However, this is not the case with bridge-the-gap alimony, which terminates upon the death of either party or upon the remarriage of the receiving party.

-As a seasoned Jacksonville divorce attorney, I spend a significant amount of time addressing my clients' alimony needs and their ability to pay alimony on a regular basis.
+As an attorney experienced with alimony matters, I spend a significant amount of time addressing my clients' alimony needs and their ability to pay alimony on a regular basis.
 Life is full of unexpected twists and turns, some of them good and some of them bad, thus it is not uncommon for a client to need to adjust or terminate their alimony payments after their divorce is finalized.